 Access, Rigging & Launching

-There are 3 main launching areas on the lake:
+There are 4 main launching areas on the lake:

 Boreen Point Campsite – there are some nice grassy rigging areas under the shelter of trees and then just a few steps to the lovely sandy beach.
 The beach and the water is lovely light coloured sand and the water is very clear.
 The only downside is water in front of the campsite (the southern part of the lake) is pretty shallow for a long way out; ideal for windsurfers but no good for foiling.
 This spot works best in a SW, S & E breeze.

-Sailing Club – you can park and launch from the sailing club at Boreen Point but it can get busy especially on a race day for the club.
+Sailing Club –Â you can park and launch from the sailing club at Boreen Point but it can get busy especially on a race day for the club.
 Here the water tends to get deeper more quickly but still requires a walk out for foilers, but once out there is is a foilers paradise especially for beginners.
 There are also a few large submerged rocks lurking under the surface so be sure to get some advice from the locals or sail cautiously as the water becomes shallow.
 Wind Directions: SE, E, ENE.

-Elanda Point – at the foreshore in front of the Habitat Noosa Everglades Ecocamp which is also a great place to base yourself for a Cootharaba windsurfing, kitesurfing or wingsurfing holiday.
+Elanda Point – at the foreshore in front of the Habitat Noosa Everglades Ecocamp which is also a great place to base yourself for a Cootharaba windsurfing, kitesurfing or wing foiling holiday.
 If you decide not to camp here you have to pay a small fee for a day pass.
 This spot has parking and a nice grassy area for rigging and a nice sandy beach for launching.
 This spot works best in an ESE to S. In an Easterly or NE’ly it is very gusty on a strong wind day.

 Sailing In General